max-mena-SD/ImageHandler/README.md

 - The file ***requirements.txt*** of your environment must be sent

 ### Unit tests

-Unit tests must be generated for the method that downloads the image.
+Check that the method that obtains the image does it successfully.
+[Need to extend the description]

 ---